Elvis2131/Working-with-s3-cli/README.md

 *Project Work*</br>
-__Filtering products using panadas and saving them in parquet and json format__
+__Filtering products using pandas and saving them in parquet and json format__